-The Imnaha Guard Station is located in the southwest portion of Oregon's magnificent volcanic Cascade Range, at an elevation of 3,800 feet.
-The facility offers a quiet remote setting and access to a multitude of recreational opportunities--an ideal destination for guests seeking both relaxation and outdoor activities.
-The cabin offers most of the amenities needed for a comfortable stay, though guests will need to bring some of their own supplies, such as lanterns or flashlights.
-This cabin does not feature indoor lighting.
+Imnaha Guard Station is located in the southwest portion of Oregon's Cascade Range, at an elevation of 3,800 feet.
+The facility offers a remote setting and most of the amenities needed for a comfortable stay.
+This cabin does not feature indoor lighting so guests will need to bring lanterns or flashlights.

-The Imnaha Guard House has a living room, bedroom, bathroom and kitchen, and is designed to accommodate up to six occupants.
-The bedroom is furnished with a full-size bed, a small closet and two dressers.
-The kitchen is equipped with a table and chairs, as well as a sink and small countertop for meal preparation.
-The bathroom has running water, a shower and flush toilet.
+The Imnaha Guard House has a living room, bedroom, bathroom and kitchen, and is designed to comfortably sleep 4 occupants.
+The bedroom is furnished with a full-size bed, a small closet and one dresser.
+The kitchen is equipped with a table and chairs, sink, refrigerator, stove, and basic cooking utensils.
+The bathroom has running water, shower and flush toilet.

 The cabin features a lava-rock fireplace in the front room.
-Firewood is stocked and stored outside and in the garage at the beginning of the season and intended for indoor use only.
+Firewood is stocked and stored in the garage at the beginning of the season and intended for indoor use only.
 There are no guarantees of firewood.
 The supply may run low and what is there may have to be split by the visitor with the tools provided.
-Visitors should bring their own cookware, utensils and dishes, sleeping bags, towels, dish soap, matches, toilet paper and garbage bags.
+Visitors should bring lanterns, sleeping bags, towels and matches.

 A very small Forest Service campground with four sites, also called Imnaha, is located within sight of the cabin.
 However, the cabin's yard is fenced, and campers typically respect the privacy of the cabin occupants.